 Vice-Chair Peelen graduated with a B.S. degree from the University of South Alabama, English and Music, and J.D. from the University of Alabama.
 For 20 years she was employeed as Senior Federal Attorney/Manager for the Office of Civil Rights, U.S. Department of Education.
 She also served three years as the International Broadcasting Bureau Chief of Staff, and as investigative consultant for non-profit agencies.

 Vice-Chair Peelen's community involvement includes serving on the Manatee County Animal Services Advisory Board, Co-leader of the Manatee County No-Kill Movement, and Founder of the Anna Maria Island Chapter of Dining for Women.
 She is also an active member of the Tourist Development Council for Manatee County.

-As a proud mother of two daughters, Chair Peelen is also the proud grandmother to seven grandchildren.
-After her retirement, Commissioner Peelen became a model, commercial actress, author of two books on aging, and host of the radio show "Gray Matters: Changing the Conversation About Aging."
+As a proud mother of two daughters, Vice-Chair Peelen is also the proud grandmother to seven grandchildren.
+After her retirement, Vice-Chair Peelen became a model, commercial actress, author of two books on aging, and host of the radio show "Gray Matters: Changing the Conversation About Aging."